 Also, it is worth reminding readers that law enforcement is limited solely to the seizure of assets or funds.
 A prosecutor must then link those resources to criminal activity – and a judge must then issue a determination regarding forfeiture.

 At least that is how the process is supposed to work …

-Personally, we maintain that no funds should ever be forfeited barring a finding of guilt … although we understand there are certain occasions when it is necessary for law enforcement to seize resources
+Personally, I maintain that no funds should ever be forfeited barring a finding of guilt … although we understand there are certain occasions when it is necessary for law enforcement to seize resources temporarily.

 Also worth considering?
 One interesting provision of Clemmons’ bill would have permitted seized money to be used to pay criminal defense lawyers and to post bond.